aspose-tasks-cloud/aspose-tasks-cloud-docs/tasks/developer-guide/working-with-project-documents/convert-project-document-to-the-specified-format/convert-ms-project-to-jpeg/_index.md

 weight: 10
 ---

-## **Introduction**
+## **Common Information**
+This article shows how you can convert your MS Project .MPP file to JPEG.
+Please note that in our case we will use .MPP file format, but you might want to use any of the [supported formats](https://docs.aspose.cloud/tasks/supported-file-formats).
+To do so, we need to follow a few steps:
+1. Get credentials for your app.
+If you doesn't have them you may want to [register your account](https://id.containerize.com) and use it to create your [app credentials](https://dashboard.aspose.cloud/applications).
+2. Upload your source MS Project .MPP file to the cloud storage.
+It's safe and secure.
+For detailed information about how to do it you can look at [this article](https://docs.aspose.cloud/tasks/working-with-files-and-storage/#uploading-a-file-from-cloud-storage).
-This example explains how to convert MS Project to jpeg.
+3. Convert uploaded source MS Project .MPP file to JPEG.
 To do this, you must call specified endpoint.
 You also should specify at least some of required parameters.
-In this case, if you want to get output file in JPEG format, you should set 'jpeg' value for 'format' parameter.
+In this case, if you want to get output file in JPEG format, you should set ‘jpeg’ value for ‘format’ parameter.
 Name of uploaded input file is also required.

+As a developers, we know that no one likes such boring activity as investigate third-party APIs, even if they have great specs :) To keep you out of it, we provide you a lot of SDKs so you can interact with our API much easier.
+Use them to convert your MS Project .MPP to JPEG using Node.JS, Python, Go and many others languages as shown in the examples below.

 ## **API Information**